LeonardoZanotti/gitlab-auto-deploy/README.md

 PAST HERE THE HEROKU API KEY
 ```

-The options in the bottom, check the "Mask variable" option and uncheck the "Protect variable" option.
+About the options in the bottom, check the "Mask variable" option and uncheck the "Protect variable" option.
 Then click in Add Variable and its done.

 ![](add_variable.png)

-Just do the same thing with Heroku name and all right:
+Just do the same thing with Heroku app name and all right:

 ```yml
 # HEROKU_APP